 When an exempt employee is eligible for both OFLA and FMLA leave, and the employee takes intermittent leave in blocks of less than one day, if done in accordance with 29 CFR § 825.206, the district may reduce the employee’s salary for the part-day absence without the loss of the employee’s exempt status in accordance with OAR 839-020-0004(32).

-When an exempt employee is eligible for OFLA leave butis not covered by FMLA leave, and the employee takes intermittent leave in blocks of less than one day, the district will jeopardize the employee’s exempt status if the district reduces the employee’s salary for the part-day absence.
+When an exempt employee is eligible for OFLA leave but not FMLA leave, and the employee takes intermittent leave in blocks of less than one day, the district will jeopardize the employee’s exempt status if the district reduces the employee’s salary for the part-day absence.

 An employee’s FMLA and/or OFLA intermittent leave time is determined by calculating the difference between the employee’s normal work schedule and the number of hours the employee actually works during the leave period.
 The result of such calculation is credited against the eligible employee’s leave entitlement.